anteoas/replicant-mini-app/README.md

 ## Reading the code

 All the code is in [src/mini/app.cljs](src/mini/app.cljs).
-It is largely void of any comments, to make it easier to navigate.
+It is void of any comments, to make it easier to navigate.
 Here is some context to get you started:

 The app uses vectors for the event and lifecycle hook handlers.
 Each _event_/_hook_ vector holds zero or more _actions_, which also are vectors.
-The _actions_ will be executed in the order they appear in the _event_ vector.
-The first element of an _action_ vector is the action key/identifier, and the rest of the elements are the arguments to the action.
-Here's the `event-handler` function where we dispatch on the action keys.
-(Destructured to `action-name`):
+The _actions_ will be executed in the order they appear in the _event_/_hook_ vector.
+The first element of an _action_ vector is the action name, and the rest of the elements are the arguments to the action.
+Here's the `event-handler` function where we dispatch on the action names:

 ```clojure
 (defn- event-handler [{:replicant/keys [^js js-event] :as replicant-data} actions]